computational-ecology-lab/protected-areas-food-webs/README.md

 Human density data for 2015 came from the Gridded Population of the World dataset, version 4.11 (GPWv4.11, UN WPP-Adjusted Population Density, v4.11, 2015) available at < https://ghsl.jrc.ec.europa.eu/download.php?ds=pop >

 You can skip running 1.DownloadGBIF.R as this is the original code used to download GBIF records, but only by using the doi generated at the original download time will you have the exact same subset of occurrence records at the time of download.

 Run all .R scripts one by one from 2.EventList.eBird.R to fully replicate the analysis, OR to only re-run the analysis (no data initial data filtering, extraction etc), use the Supplementary data 2 - Food web metrics and environmental variables.xlsx file to run 6.GetContrastInFoodWebMetrics.R and Supplementary data 1 - main contrast table.xlsx to run 8.CreatePlotsAndQuantifyDrivers.R.

-For more information, consult main manuscript and supplementary methods
+For more information, consult main manuscript and supplementary methods or contact us at:

+lucie.thompson@swansea.ac.uk or
+Miguel Lurgi: miguel.lurgi@swansea.ac.uk